ahmedk2/BlackFridayDataScienceRepo/README.md

 will not alter results of our models and algorithms.

 After you install Anaconda Navigator you should open the application and then launch the Spyder application within the Navigator’s home screen.
-After you open Spyder, open the files “BlackFridayAnalysis.py” from the “ITEC 4230 Project Files” then run your program by copy and pasting code into the IPython console.
+After you open Spyder, open the file “BlackFridayDatasetAnalysis.py” then run your program by copy and pasting code into the IPython console.
-We recommend copying and pasting code into the IPython console in portions because the load time may take long if you attempt to run all the code at once.
+I recommend copying and pasting code into the IPython console in portions because the load time may take long if you attempt to run all the code at once.

 The portions you should copy and paste are: